aurapixel/aurapixel.dev/products/prompt-book/terms.md

     <div class="privacy-container">
         <div class="privacy-section">
             <h2>1.
 Acceptance of Terms</h2>
-            <p>By accessing and using the Prompt Book browser extension ("the Service"), you agree to be bound by these Terms and Conditions ("Terms").
-If you do not agree to these Terms, you may not use the Service.</p>
+            <p>By using the Prompt Book browser extension (the "Service"), you agree to these Terms and Conditions ("Terms").
+If you don't agree to these Terms, you are not allowed to use the Service.</p>
         </div>

         <div class="privacy-section">